DavidWittman/ansible-redis/README.md

 #### Ansible 1.x

-In Ansible 1.x, the `get_url` module only support verifying sha256 checksums, which are not provided by default.
+In Ansible 1.x, the `get_url` module only supports verifying sha256 checksums, which are not provided by default.
 If you wish to set `redis_verify_checksum`, you must also define a sha256 checksum with the `redis_checksum` variable.

 ``` yaml
 - name: install redis on ansible 1.x and verify checksums